Join Testnet Subnet

 **Once run, you will see many logs, including:**

-If you do not see This server is accessible directly (otherwise it will log that you're running a relay server), the server either has one of the following issues:
+**If you do see** `Server is not accessible directly to the majority of all peers, attempting to connect directly anyway`**, the server either has one of the following issues:**

 If you cannot resolve this issue, continue running the node as a relay node.